 Simon Rea, a media fellow who works closely with OpenLearn for WELS, said:

 “Many congratulations to the OpenLearn team and everyone associated with OpenLearn.
 You really pulled out all the stops to support students and engaged learners across the world during the pandemic.
 This included quickly getting packages of resources together to support school teachers and pupils.
 The engagement figures were astounding and they reflect the diversity and quality of the content that has been produced for the site.”

-OpenLearn includes over 10,000 free courses as well as educational games, videos and academic articles, reaching an audience of over 13 million a year.
+OpenLearn includes over 1,000 free courses, plus other content such as educational games, videos and academic articles, reaching an audience of over 14 million a year.
 Free open content from the OU is also available across a variety of other online formats including YouTube, and iTunes U, Amazon Kindle and Google Play.

 Another award winner was the TIDE project, which won the 2021 Open Practices Awards (Open Collaboration category) of the Open Education Awards for Excellence.